Keyboard shortcuts

 export PATH="$HOME/.cargo/bin:$PATH"

-Add this to your shell profile (~/.zshrc or ~/.bashrc) to persist.
+Add this to your shell profile, such as ~/.zshrc or ~/.bashrc, to persist.

 Run cargo install cerebro from the project directory: